lmorg/murex/docs/GUIDE.quick-start.md

 > Please note that when using `set` and `global` as a function, all assignments
 > will be strings unless you specifically annotate your variables.

+### Type Inference

+In general, _murex_ will try to infer the data type of a variable or pipe.
+It can do this by checking the `Content-Type` HTTP header, the file name extension or just looking at how that data was constructed (when defined via expressions).
+However sometimes you may need to annotate your types.
+[Read more](commands/set.md#type-annotations)

 ### Scalars

 In traditional shells, variables are expanded in a way that results in spaces